-- ESSENTIAL UNIVERSITY PHYSICS, Volume 1, Fourth Edition, by Wolfson. - Physics 211 Supplementary Reading for 2024. - A bound, quad-ruled notebook for lab. - A scientific calculator for problem sessions and lab.
+- ESSENTIAL UNIVERSITY PHYSICS, Volume 2, Fourth Edition, by Wolfson. - Physics 212 Supplementary Reading for 2025 (available as PDF from webpage). - A spiral-bound, quad-ruled lab notebook. - A scientific calculator for problem sessions and lab.
 A graphing calculator is not required.